-1. A "fifth-year" of study, to be completed within five years of the first employment.

-2. Completion of a course in health education.

-3. Completion of a course in special education (mainstreaming).

-4. Recommendation of a California college or university with a Commission-approved program.
+- 1. An approved "fifth year" of study, to be completed within five years of the first employment. - 2.
+Completion of a course in health education. - 3.
+Completion of a course in special education (mainstreaming). - 4.
+Recommendation of a California college or university with a Commission-approved program.